 Olubukola has a BSc.
 Microbiology degree with qualifications in PRINCE2 Practitioner, MSP Practitioner, and APMG Better Business cases.

-Will Webster is Head of IT for APM who recently awarded an ‘agile contract’ to improve our website.
+John Lake is secretary of the SIG an IT for APM who recently awarded an ‘agile contract’ to improve our website.
 He has previous experience of agile.

 This webinar is suitable for professionals with any level of experience.

 The presenters have very kindly allowed their presented material to be made available for viewing.